 AeonWave supports distance time delay if you need it, but only if you want it.

-Another thing that sets AeonWave apart is support for audio-frames with sub-mixing capabilities and 3D/4D emitter/audio-frame grouping support.
+One thing that sets AeonWave apart is support for audio-frames with sub-mixing capabilities and 3D/4D emitter/audio-frame grouping support.
 Moving or rotating an audio-frame automatically reorientates all registered emitters and audio-frames along with it.
 There is no need to orientate them one by one.
 Audio-frames also adds the posibilty to set filters or effects to a group of emitters: If an object with multiple sound emitters moves behind a building or a structure then a single frequency filter assigned to its audio-frame is sufficient.
+Audio-frames are also used to define sound obstructions and indoor room properties.

 Buffers play a crucial role when using AeonWave.
 At first they were designed